The Hurt Locker: Plot

 During a raid on a warehouse, James discovers a "body bomb" he believes is Beckham, an Iraqi boy who sells DVDs and plays soccer outside of base.
 During the evacuation, Lieutenant Colonel John Cambridge, the camp's psychiatrist and Eldridge's counselor, is killed in an explosion; Eldridge is further traumatized.
 James sneaks off base with Beckham's apparent associate at gunpoint, telling him to take him to Beckham's home.
 He is left at the home of an unrelated Iraqi professor, and James flees.

 Called to a petrol tanker detonation, James decides to hunt for the insurgents responsible nearby.
 Sanborn protests, but when James begins a pursuit, he and Eldridge follow.
 After they split up, insurgents capture Eldridge.
-James and Sanborn rescue him, James accidentally hits Eldridge.
+James and Sanborn rescue him, although Eldridge is shot in the leg.
 The following morning, James is approached by Beckham, alive and well, whom James ignores and walks by silently.
 Before being airlifted for surgery, Eldridge angrily blames James for his injury.

-The day before their deployment ends, they are called to disarm a suicide bomb strapped to a man against his will.
+The day before their deployment ends, they are called to disarm a bomb vest strapped to a man against his will.
 James cannot cut the locks off before the timer expires, and they are forced to abandon the man.
-Sanborn is distraught and tells James he must leave Iraq and have a son.
+Sanborn is distraught at the near-death experience, and lamenting that no one other than his parents would have been sad at his death, tells James that he wishes to leave the service in order to have a son.

 After Bravo Company's rotation ends, James returns to his ex-wife Connie and their infant son.
-However, he is bored by routine civilian life at home.
+However, he is unfulfilled by routine civilian life at home.
 James confesses to his son there is only one thing he knows he loves.
 He starts another year-long tour of duty with Delta Company.